SandwichCakeStudios/Beginners-introduction-to-Video-Game-System-Design/README.md

 2. **🕹️ Agency:** Players have meaningful control over outcomes.

    - Pure luck alone does not create a game.
 For example, rolling a die and awarding the highest number offers no player influence.
-   - If players can make choices that affect the outcome (e.g., multiple rolls, modifying dice), their decisions influence the result.
+   - If players can make choices that affect the outcome (e.g., multiple rolls, modifying dice, first to 21 by adding/subtracting), their decisions influence the result.

 3. **🏆 Goals:** Clear objectives, progress states, or challenges.